Back to Blog

 What Makes a Photo Verifiable?

-A practical walkthrough of how hardware-backed signatures turn images into portable proofs.
+A practical walkthrough of how device-attested, C2PA-signed captures turn images into portable proofs.

 Most integrity systems still depend on trust in platforms.
 We are building for proof portability: the evidence should travel with the image.